nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_delete.md

 ## Delete

 Provider interaction to support the deletion of NRL pointers.
+The delete interaction is a FHIR RESTful [delete](https://www.hl7.org/fhir/STU3/http.html#delete) interaction.

 ## Prerequisites

-In addition to the requirements on this page the general guidance and requirements detailed on the [Development Overview](development_overview.html) page MUST be followed when using this interaction.
+In addition to the requirements on this page, the general guidance and requirements detailed on the [Development Overview](development_overview.html) page MUST be followed when using this interaction.

 ## Delete Request Headers